-Today, I will demonstrate 3 ways to roll up your sleeves.
-Sure there are plenty of tutorials online on how to do this, but none have this unique method with the help of a handy accessory.
+In this article I quickly demonstrate 3 ways to roll up your sleeves.
+Sure there are plenty of tutorials online on how to achieve the perfect roll, but none have this unique method with the help of a handy accessory.
 I wrap things up with a myriad of practical, comfort, symbolic and most common reasons for rolling up your sleeves.

 1. The Classic Sleeve Roll

 Sometimes I’m good with two rolls and then pushing the cuff up around my elbow, either directly below or directly above depending on the look I’m going for.
 Typically if physical labor is involved, I will roll it above my elbow.
 And other times I like to roll up three times, but with slimmer cuffs of about an inch and a half.

 2. The Show Ya Sleeve Roll